kerriegeil/NMSU-USDA-ARS-AI-Workshops/index.md

 The workshops cover the basics of image processing using classical machine learning techniques as well as provide more in-depth exploration of some common deep learning architectures used in image processing.
 Participants are introduced to the basic concepts via powerpoint lecture and guided through hands-on programming in an interactive jupyter notebook framework.

-By the end of Workshop 1 participants should be able to: 1) , 2) , 3) , 4) , and 5) .
+By the end of Workshop 1 participants should be able to:

+  1) display and interpret grayscale and color images,
+  2) apply common image transforms and filters to images,
+  3) extract hand-designed features from an image dataset and format those features for use in machine learning,
+  4) apply common machine learning classifiers to an image dataset and assess performance,
+  5) define a convolutional neural network (CNN) for classification of images, including pre-processing of the input data, and
+  6) train and test a CNN for classification of images, including implementation of a simple transfer learning.

-By the end of Workshop 2 participants should be able to: 1) , 2) , 3) , 4) , and 5) .
+By the end of Workshop 2 participants should be able to:

+  1) visualize characteristics of a CNN to help interpret performance,
+  2) modify a CNN architecture for application to new data (application of more complex transfer learning), and
+  3) apply methods learned for classification CNNs to other forms of CNNs, e.g., image segmentation, object detection.